galtay/hilbertcurve/README.rst

 provides two functions ``TransposetoAxes`` and ``AxestoTranspose``.
-In this case, Transpose refers to a specific packing of the integer that represents distance along the Hilbert curve (see below for details) and Axes refer to the N-dimensional coordinates.
+In this case, Transpose refers to a specific packing of the integer that represents distance along the Hilbert curve (see below for details) and Axes refer to the n-dimensional coordinates.
 Below is an excerpt from the documentation of Skilling's code,

 ::